-Xiangming Guan, Assistant Dean for Research Department of Pharmaceutical Sciences Avera Health and Science Center 271, Box 2202C 605-688-5314 or 605-688-5598 E-mail: xiangming.guan@sdstate.edu http://www.sdstate.edu/pha/pharmSci/
+Xiangming Guan, Assistant Dean for Research

+Department of Pharmaceutical Sciences

+Avera Health and Science Center 271, Box 2202C

+605-688-5314 or 605-688-5598

+E-mail: xiangming.guan@sdstate.edu

+www.sdstate.edu/pharmacy-and-allied-health-professions/phd-pharmaceuticalsciences

-The Department of Pharmaceutical Sciences offers courses and research opportunities in pharmaceutical and biomedical sciences to fulfill the requirements for the Doctor of Philosophy (Ph.D.) degree in Pharmaceutical Sciences.
-The Department also offers a curriculum and research opportunity for combination Doctor of Pharmacy (Pharm.D.)/Ph.D. degrees in Pharmaceutical Sciences.
-The core courses, along with the concentration in a major area of research, provide a valuable broad background of preparation for an academic or industrial career.
-The major objective of the program is to provide the student an opportunity to gain high quality graduate education and research experience.
+The Department of Pharmaceutical Sciences offers courses and research opportunities in pharmaceutical and biomedical sciences leading to the Doctor of Philosophy (Ph.D.) degree in Pharmaceutical Sciences.
+The Department also offers opportunity for combination Doctor of Pharmacy (Pharm.D.)/Ph.D. degrees in Pharmaceutical Sciences.
+The didactic courses, along with the research concentration in a specific area of pharmaceutical sciences, provide a strong foundation for academic, industry and other research careers.
+The program places a strong emphasis on a comprehensive and high quality graduate education and research experience for the students.